Let the good times roll at Mardi Gras at The Wharf on Saturday, March 1, 2025 from 3pm-7pm.

-Watch the parade on Wharf Street, dance to live music, grab a hurricane from the District Pier Bar, and party on!
+Watch the parade on Wharf Street, dance to live music, grab a hurricane from the Market Square Party Zone, and party on!

-District Pier Bar opens and begins serving Hurricanes made from Thrasher's Rum on District Pier.
+Market Square Party Zone opens and begins serving Hurricanes made from Thrasher's Rum.
 Mardi Gras activity stations on Recreation pier will also open for kids.

-Following the parade, the celebration continues on with a dance party and live music by the Naptown Brass Band on District Pier Stage, The Experience Band & Show on the Transit Pier Floating Stage, Too Much Talent Band on The Grove Stage and Crush Funk Brass Band on the Boathouse Stage.
+Following the parade, the celebration continues on with a dance party and live music by the Naptown Brass Band on Market Pier Stage, The Experience Band & Show on the Transit Pier Floating Stage, Too Much Talent Band on The Grove Stage, and Crush Funk Brass Band on the M Street Landing Stage.

 When the sun sets, look to the sky for our big Mardi Gras fireworks finale!
 After the fireworks, the band will perform one final set.